wp-plugins/edd-purchase-gravatars/readme.txt

 1. Upload to your site
 1. Navigate to `wp-admin/plugins.php` on your site (your WP Admin plugin page)
 1. Activate this plugin
+1. Use the [edd_purchase_gravatars] shortcode or place the provided widget on your single download page

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name